espruino/EspruinoDocs/modules/graphical_menu.md

     "x": 0, // optional, x offset of menu
-    "x2": g.getWidth()-1, // optional, x coordinate of right of menu "y2": g.getHeight()-1, // optional, y coordinate of bottom of menu "predraw": function() {} // optional, function to be called before menu is drawn
+    "x2": g.getWidth()-1, // optional, x coordinate of right of menu "y2": g.getHeight()-1, // optional, y coordinate of bottom of menu "predraw": function(gfx) {} // optional, function called before menu is drawn
-                             // (you could for instance set the font in here) "preflip": function() {} // optional, function to be called after menu is drawn, before it's sent to the screen },
+                                // (you could for instance set the font in here) "preflip": functiongfx() {} // optional, function called after menu is drawn,
+                                // before it's sent to the screen },
   "menu text" : function() { called when menu item selected };
 };